mdeniz/marcus_bikes/README.md

 ![Dev Server](doc/assets/dev_server.png)

-And then browse to the listening url (by default is http://127.0.0.1:3000/).
+And then browse to the listening URL (by default is http://127.0.0.1:3000/).
 If you see something like this the app is successfully setup:

 ![Server Up](doc/assets/server_up.png)

 ### Tests

-The project uses [RSpec](https://rspec.info/) as testing framework.
+The project uses [RSpec](https://rspec.info/) as the testing framework.
 You can run the specs suite like this:

 ```bash
 ./bin/rails spec